Yarl's Wood Immigration Removal Centre: Inspections

 In 2012, whistleblower Noel Finn raised concerns about abuse towards patients with mental illness and who are detained in Yarl's Wood, most had not received adequate assessment or treatment.
 Patients deported or removed back to the very place they had been tortured had gone unchecked by the home office.
 It was reported by the whistleblower that patients had been sexually abused, no one to date has been prosecuted.

 In April 2014, the UN's Special Rapporteur on Violence Against Women, Rashida Manjoo, was barred from Yarl's Wood by the Home Office when she tried to investigate complaints about the centre as part of her fact-finding mission into violence against women in the UK.
 In her 2015 report, Manjoo said that her being barred from Yarl's Wood reminded her of when the Bangladeshi government refused her access to investigate alleged crimes against women at a notorious refugee camp and when the Indian government forbade her entry to state-run facilities.

 In August 2015 the chief inspector of prisons, Nick Hardwick described Yarl's Wood as a "place of national concern" and said that decisive action was needed to ensure that women were only detained "as a last resort".

-In August 2017, the chief inspector of prisons published the report of the most recent inspection.
-He said in the introduction to the report 'This inspection found that there had been significant improvements at the centre ...
-The most noticeable change was that ... on this occasion the atmosphere across the centre was far calmer, respectful and relaxed.'
+In August 2017, the chief inspector of prisons inspection "found that there had been significant improvements at the centre...
+The most noticeable change was that... on this occasion the atmosphere across the centre was far calmer, respectful and relaxed.'
+A subsequent report was published in July 2023 finding that " while the experience for most detainees was currently adequate, we left Yarl’s Wood concerned about deteriorating outcomes in a centre that was having to manage a complex and larger population of detainees, who were held for longer periods."